yudhiesh/yudhiesh.github.io/docs/_posts/2025-06-16-cerberus-safeguards-for-llms-synthetic-data-generation-part-1.md

 ### 4. G-Eval Quality Validation

-Quality validation is crucial for ensuring the reliability of our synthetic dataset.
-Our [evaluate.py](https://github.com/yudhiesh/cerberus/blob/master/data_generation/src/data_generation/evaluate.py) script uses the [DeepEval](https://deepeval.com/) framework, specifically implementing the G-Eval algorithm for robust validation.
+Quality validation is crucial for ensuring the reliability of the synthetic dataset.
+The [evaluate.py](https://github.com/yudhiesh/cerberus/blob/master/data_generation/src/data_generation/evaluate.py) script uses the [DeepEval](https://deepeval.com/) framework, specifically implementing the G-Eval algorithm for robust validation.
 For a comprehensive guide on G-Eval, you can read more [here](https://www.confident-ai.com/blog/g-eval-the-definitive-guide).

 <div align="center">